 A top ten or a similar listicle type of article is ideal for this strategy.
 Remember, you don’t want to end up with overly complicated content that one of your featured persons might not read.

 DON’T skimp on the research

 You’ll want to add as much detail about a person as possible.
 Try to include images where you can catch their eye and improve your chances of receiving a backlink.
 Additionally, make sure you have the contact details you need for outreach when the time comes.

-This is another crowd favourite among SEO specialists, bloggers, and everyone in between.
-Broken link building works.
+This is another crowd favorite among SEO specialists, bloggers, and everyone in between.
+Broken link-building works.
 It’s scalable, content-focused, and ideal for busy marketers.